Hernan Sen: Breaking Structures

-Creativity no doubt!
+Creativity, no doubt!
 That was the trigger.
-I’ve always had a creative urge, I’m a musician (bass player), I studied drawing and painting (I prepared the entry level test at Prilidiano Pueyrredon) and I’m a film buff.
+I’ve always had a creative urge.
+I’m a musician (bass player), I studied drawing and painting (I prepared the entry level test at Prilidiano Pueyrredon) and I’m a film buff.
 As a teenager I would spend hours watching spots and print pieces.
 Advertising brought together all those worlds that attracted me.

 How did your career start?

 I started young.
 At the age of 20 I was already working at Capurro, which at that time was the biggest Argentine agency.
 I was there during the merger with DPZ, which, in turn, was the largest Brazilian agency.
 The Capurro/DPZ merger was called the alliance.
-But the rhythm was devastating and I wanted to finish my university career, so I looked for a smaller agency, with interesting accounts, where I began Creative Director.
-In 1997 I took over the Roemmers Laboratories account.
+But the rhythm was devastating and I wanted to finish my university career, so I looked for a smaller agency, with interesting accounts, where I began as a Creative Director.
+In 1997, I took over the Roemmers Laboratories account.
 I had now an independent studio and, with those foundations I developed my own agency.
 I felt I could do it, I was confident in my abilities.
 I’ve had my own agency for 23 years now.